Explore Cedar Mesa by van and short hikes with guest faculty Winston Hurst and Sally Cole.

 Backcountry hiking with llama support in the Lizard Head Wilderness of Colorado

 Explore the headwaters of the Dolores River on the eastern edge of the Colorado Plateau.
 This trip is perfect for summer and takes place in the lovely high country of the Lizard Head Wilderness in the San Miguel Mountains section of the Colorado Rockies.
 Enjoy wildflower meadows, views of high peaks, an alpine lake, and waterfalls on day hikes from our base camp along the West Fork of the Dolores.
 We reach base camp just a four miles in the first day with llamas carrying our kitchen, food and camping gear.
 Our small congenial group led will be led by a CFI Naturalist and Redwood Llama wrangler who will share much about the natural and cultural history of the area.
 Have FUN hiking beautiful mountains, communing and reading in camp, and learn about llama packing if you choose.Learn More →

 Visit and learn about petroglyph and paleontology sites in the Moab area.

 Join us for the Moab's Ancient Past Paleontology & Rock Art Tour.
-Visit several paleontology and rock art sites in the Moab area.
+Visit several paleontological and rock art sites in the Moab area.
 Moab's Ancient Past Paleontology and Rock Art Tours are scheduled Fridays, Saturdays and Sundays, May through October.Learn More →

 Personable interpreters can narrate your group's bus tour of National Parks

 CFI has knowledgeable National Park Bus Tour Guides that will "step on" your bus for short national park bus tours through Arches or Canyonlands Parks.
 Our local, personable, and enthusiastic naturalist guide will join your bus for a special, informative tour.Learn More →

 Enjoy the beauty of Arches while gaining a deeper understanding of place.